firemark/FireValidator/README.md

 FireValidator
 =============

-Because Validator with Fire is more epic than a normal Validator
+Because a Validator with Fire is more epic than a plain Validator!